1.9 C

 Alfred Nobel (1833-1896) was a Swedish chemist, engineer, inventor, and entrepreneur.
 Known for inventing dynamite, Nobel held over 350 patents, including those for synthetic rubber and artificial silk.

 Alfred Nobel established the Nobel Prize in 1895, largely due to the surprising reaction to his own obituary.
-When he was mistakenly declared dead in a premature obituary in 1888, a French newspaper referred to him as the “merchant of death” due to his invention of dynamite.
-This description of him as someone who profited from destruction deeply troubled Nobel.
+In a premature obituary in 1888, a French newspaper mistakenly declared him dead and referred to him as the “merchant of death” due to his invention of dynamite.
+Nobel was deeply troubled by this description of him as someone who profited from destruction.

 In response, Nobel sought to leave a positive legacy.
 In his will, he allocated much of his fortune to fund a series of prizes to recognize achievements in fields that he believed contributed to the betterment of humanity.
-The Nobel Prizes were to be awarded for work in physics, chemistry, medicine, literature, and peace (with a later addition of the prize in economics, established in 1968 by the Swedish central bank).
+The Nobel Prizes were to be awarded for work in physics, chemistry, medicine, literature, and peace.
+The Swedish central bank later added a prize in economics in 1968.

-Nobel’s desire was to be remembered for something that contributed to the progress of knowledge and peace, rather than for the destruction caused by his inventions.
+Nobel aspired to leave a legacy of contributing to the advancement of knowledge and peace.
+He wanted this legacy rather than being known for the destruction caused by his inventions.
 Thus, the establishment of the Nobel Prize was his way of ensuring that his legacy would be tied to the advancement of science, culture, and global goodwill.

-Nobel’s legacy is celebrated through his numerous inventions and his commitment to philanthropy and global peace.
+People celebrate Nobel’s legacy through his numerous inventions and his commitment to philanthropy and global peace.
+In essence, this recognition makes the Nobel Prizes among the most prestigious awards worldwide.
+Nobel’s legacy lives on through his numerous inventions and his commitment to philanthropy and global peace.
 In essence, this makes the Nobel Prizes among the most prestigious awards worldwide.

 Constructed between 1773 and 1778, the museum building—originally designed by architect Erik Palmstedt—served as Sweden’s stock exchange (Börshuset).
-Furthermore, during World War II, it also functioned as a military communications center.
-The Börshuset building features Neoclassical Design, admire the symmetrical facades, grand columns, and intricate details that reflect Enlightenment ideals.
+Furthermore, during World War II, it also served as a military communications center.
+The Börshuset building features neoclassical design.
+Admire the symmetrical facades, grand columns, and intricate details that reflect Enlightenment ideals.

 • The Royal Palace (Kungliga Slottet): One of the largest palaces in Europe, this stunning residence of the Swedish monarchy offers guided tours, the Royal Apartments, and the Treasury.